 Figure 2 depicts a tabular view of transaction codes for various processes across various cost objects.

 Figure 2: Transaction codes for cost object master data and period-end closing steps

-A client already uses Process Orders in their current SAP system.
-The client has acquired a business unit that is on another SAP system, but the acquired entity uses Production Orders.
-The acquiring entity (i.e. the client) now wants to migrate the new unit on their SAP platform.
-The client is wondering if there is any value to have this new business unit switch to Process Orders when they move to the existing system
+A client already uses Process Orders.
+The client has acquired a business unit on another SAP system, but the acquired entity uses Production Orders.
+The acquiring entity (i.e., the client) wants to migrate the new unit to their SAP platform.
+The client is wondering if there is any value in having this new business unit switch to Process Orders when they move to the existing system.